 We need deep understanding of how to manage public finance for general public.
 This course is intended to provide a basic framework to study public finance by paying an attention to both theories and practices.
 That is for discussing the role of government.
 After learning basic theories of public finance, we analyze actual problems in public finance, such as social welfare provision, efficient taxation, deficit financing and discuss how to solve them.
 In particular this course focuses on political economy aspects of public finance and international comparison.
 It also aims to enhance critical thinking skill necessary for administrators and researchers.
+Those who take this course will be invited for a field trip to local areas in Japan, which aims to learn economic, social and regional developments in Japan.

-Course content Week Theme Contents [Week 1] Introduction Objective and outline of course, assessment and score Economic study of government, economics of public sector [Week 2] Economy and public finance Scope of government, how to measure, international comparison, public sector growth Size and growth of government, both in developed and developing countries Fiscal policy and economic growth, inclusive growth [Week 3] Market failure vs Government failure Difference between public sector and private sector Market failure and misuses of the theory Public policy and externalities, nature of public goods, excludable and rival Political economy and democracy, public choice theory of government intervention [Week 4] Introduction of taxation Taxation in the world Economic effect of taxation, savings and taxation, optimal taxation Tax on income, consumption, savings
+Course content Week Theme Contents [Week 1] Introduction Objective and outline of course, assessment and score Economic study of government, economics of public sector [Week 2] Economy and public finance Scope of government, how to measure, international comparison, public sector growth Size and growth of government, both in developed and developing countries Fiscal policy and economic growth, inclusive growth [Week 3] Market failure vs Gov- ernment failure Difference between public sector and private sector Market failure and misuses of the theory Public policy and externalities, nature of public goods, excludable and rival Political economy and democracy, public choice theory of government intervention [Week 4] Introduction of taxation Taxation in the world Economic effect of taxation, savings and taxation, optimal taxation Tax on income, consumption, savings

-[Week 5] Tax reform Growth and international competition Equality and income distribution Overall trend of tax reform around the world [Week 6&7] Intergovernmental fis- Principle of decentralization, Fiscal federalism cal relation Regional equity vs autonomy Role of redistribution and equalization [Week 8] Social welfare and pov- Social welfare and social insurance, entitlements and incentives erty Equity and income redistribution Bismarck model and Beveridge model [Week 9] Pension and ageing Population ageing and onus Role of retirement benefit, labor and employment, financing pension Pension reforms, multi-pillar system [Week 10] Health care Health care service and outcome, models of health care Trade-off between quality, access and cost Health care reforms [Week 11] Education and human An opportunity of education and inequality of education resource development Financing education and return of education Public vs private, education reforms [Week 12] Government loan and Direct spending vs loan and guarantee guarantee Fiscal Investment and Loan Program (FLIP) in Japan [Week 13] Fiscal policy and con- Role of deficit, Keynesian model, Ricardian equivalence, solidation Non-Keynesian effect Common pool problem and deficit, fiscal consolidation Relationship between fiscal institutions and performance Measurement fiscal risks, theory and measurement of fiscal sus- tainability [Week 14] Conclusion and final Overall discussion throughout all topics of public finance remark
+Γ [Week 5] Tax reform Growth and international competition Equality and income distribution Overall trend of tax reform around the world [Week 6&7] Intergovernmental fis- cal relation Principle of decentralization, Fiscal federalism Regional equity vs autonomy Role of redistribution and equalization [Week 8] Social welfare and poverty Social welfare and social insurance, entitlements and incentives Equity and income redistribution Bismarck model and Beveridge model [Week 9] Pension and ageing Population ageing and onus Role of retirement benefit, labor and employment, financing pension Pension reforms, multi-pillar system [Week 10] Health care Health care service and outcome, models of health care Trade-off between quality, access and cost Health care reforms [Week 11] Education and human resource development An opportunity of education and inequality of education Financing education and return of education Public vs private, education reforms [Week 12] Government loan and guarantee Direct spending vs loan and guarantee Fiscal Investment and Loan Program (FLIP) in Japan [Week 13] Fiscal policy and consolidation Role of deficit, Keynesian model, Ricardian equivalence, Non-Keynesian effect Common pool problem and deficit, fiscal consolidation Relationship between fiscal institutions and performance Measurement fiscal risks, theory and measurement of fiscal sustainability [Week 14] Conclusion and final remark Overall discussion throughout all topics of public finance